uohzxela/clean-code-ruby/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Avoid Side Effects (part 2)
-In Ruby, primitives are passed by value and objects/arrays are passed by reference.
+In Ruby, everything is an object and everything is passed by value, but these values are references to objects.
 In the case of objects and arrays, if your function makes a change in a shopping cart array, for example, by adding an item to purchase, then any other function that uses that `cart` array will be affected by this addition.
 That may be great, however it can be bad too.
 Let's imagine a bad